Huth to leave Leicester City at end of season

 The 33-year-old has not made a senior appearance since having surgery on an ankle injury last July.

-The centre-back will be given a special farewell by the Leicester fans during Wednesday's Premier League game against Arsenal at King Power Stadium.
+The centre-back will be given a special farewell by the Leicester fans during Thursday's (AEST) Premier League game against Arsenal at King Power Stadium.

 Leicester vice chairman Aiyawatt Srivaddhanaprabha told the club's website: "Players like Robert have been so important to our club in the last three years, not just for his qualities as a footballer, but for his qualities as a character.